The LabelCalc Blog

 How Your Nutrition Label Makes You FDA-Compliant

 Maybe you’re reading this and you’re an established food entrepreneur, or perhaps you just have a new recipe that your family believes would make an excellent addition to the shelves of your local grocery store.
-Either way, in order to get your recipe onto a retail shelf, you need a nutrition label.
+Either way, in order to get your recipe onto a retail shelf, you need a nutrition label

 If you’re new to creating food products, hearing things like FDA-compliant, nutrition analysis and food manufacturing might sound a little daunting.
 But have no fear, each of these terms are simpler than you think and play into your food product’s journey to reaching the local grocery store.